anna-dor-plumsail/documents-docs/source/flow/how-tos/sharepoint/move-SharePoint-list-items-with-attachments-cross-site.rst

 Conclusion
 ------------------------

 That is it.
 These few simple steps can help ease the work with tasks for users.
-The flow will start every day at 9:30 AM and old tasks will be automatically moved to the archive list in another site collection.
+The flow will start every day at 9:30 AM and old tasks will be automatically moved to the archive list in another site collection..